 The registration Neurofeedbackpsycholoog NIP guarantees the level and experience of Neurofeedback psychologists.
 Psychologists listed on this register have sufficient theoretical knowledge and practical experience to carry out treatment that involves ‘(Q)EEG-diagnosis’ and neurofeedback therapy.

-If you have any queries about registrations, you can e-mail to email@example.com.
-Please, mention the name of the registration in the subject line.
+- For more information mail to email@example.com.
+Please, mention the name of the registration in the subject.